Scenario 1: Crashing Code Deploy (Dev)

 Overview

 A developer pushed a code change to the dev branch of the Online Boutique application.
-Since the merge, the checkout service is repeatedly crashing, and the application returns errors when users try to place orders.
+Since the merge, the ad service is repeatedly crashing, and the application shows errors when loading product pages.

 What you’ll learn: